 Every clinical trial protocol requires a set of criteria to be developed that describes the types of patients who are eligible to take part in the research, with the aim of creating a desired population from which study data can be collected.

 Patients are included in a trial only when they have satisfied a set of inclusion and exclusion standards based on the research objectives of a particular study and covering factors such as age, disease stage, gender and treatment history.

-Download the case study to discover how CluePoints identified the patient selection and treatment discontinuation issues during a phase III trial in cardiovascular disease.
+Download the case study to learn how CluePoints identified patient selection and treatment discontinuation issues during a Phase III trial in cardiovascular disease.

 Got a question?
 Give us a call on 0032 10 77 89 10, or send us an email to email@example.com